Visiting Scholar Programme

 • Working conditions: Visiting Scholars will be provided with office facilities and the general services of the University of Helsinki.

+Scholars are responsible for their own travel and accommodation arrangement and expenses.
 As the scholarship is a grant and not a salary, it is classified as tax-free income in Finland.
 Consequently, visiting scholars are not employees of the University of Helsinki and do not have any staff benefits such as insurance or occupational health care.
-Visiting Scholars are required to arrange their own health, medical and other insurance and will be required to prove that their insurances are valid throughout their stay in this capacity.
+Visiting Scholars are required to arrange their own health, medical and other insurance.

 For useful links to sites giving information on living in Seinäjoki, Mikkeli and Finland in general, please consult